daytonaio/sample-react-node-note-share-webapp/README.md

 ## License
 This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

-## ✨ Features

-- to showcase authorization using opal.
-- to use custom data fetcher with mysql for real world applications.

 ## Features
 - Full stack note taking web app.